-Our Murloc Paladin deck list guide features the best deck list for Season 69 of Hearthstone (December 2019), the beginning of Descent of Dragons.
+Our Murloc Paladin deck list guide features the best deck list for Season 73 of Hearthstone (April 2020), the beginning of Ashes of Outland.
 You can also find some general strategy advice and a breakdown of the deck’s key combos, but we will continue to add more over time.

 Murloc Paladin deck list and strategy